Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Preliminaries

-This is useful for understanding how the topology evolves in the linear filtration of $w$ (recall \eqref{eq:definition_minus}).
+This is useful for understanding how the topology evolves in the filtration associated with $w$ (recall \eqref{eq:definition_minus}).
 If $\sigma$ is a $d-$face, then Lemma~\ref{lem:delfinado} shows that the relationship between the topology of the setup before and after addition of $\sigma$ is as follows: (i) $\beta_j(\K(\sigma^-) \cup \sigma) = \beta_j(\K(\sigma^-))$ for all $j \notin \{d, d - 1\},$ (ii) one and exactly one of the following is true:

 or

 As in Definition~\ref{def:positive}, when \eqref{Defn:NegFace} holds (respectively \eqref{Defn:PosFace} holds) $\sigma$ will be called a negative face (positive face) w.r.t. the natural filtration of $(\K,w)$.
 We emphasize that the total order $<_l$ uniquely determines the label of faces as either positive or negative.
 The above discussion can be neatly converted to an algorithm to generate birth and death times of the persistence diagram with respect to a given linear filtration of the weight function $w$.